Scientific Paper Retrieval with LLM-Guided Semantic-Based Ranking: Acknowledgments

 \section{Acknowledgments}

-Research was supported in part by US DARPA INCAS Program No. HR0011-21-C0165 and BRIES Program No. HR0011-24-3-0325, National Science Foundation IIS-19-56151, the Molecule Maker Lab Institute: An AI Research Institutes program supported by NSF under Award No. 2019897, and the Institute for Geospatial Understanding through an Integrative Discovery Environment (I-GUIDE) by NSF under Award No. 2118329.
+Research was supported in part by National Science Foundation IIS-19-56151, NSF IIS 25-37827, the Molecule Maker Lab Institute: An AI Research Institutes program supported by NSF under Award No. 2019897, and the Institute for Geospatial Understanding through an Integrative Discovery Environment (I-GUIDE) by NSF under BRIES Program No. HR0011-24-3-0325.
+The research has used the Delta/DeltaAI advanced computing and data resource, supported in part by the University of Illinois Urbana-Champaign and through allocation \#250851 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants OAC 2320345, \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+Any opinions, findings, and conclusions or recommendations expressed herein are those of the authors and do not necessarily represent the views, either expressed or implied, of DARPA or the U.S. Government.